Monday, 20 March 2023

 Rashtrakooda King Krishnan-III’s 16th reign year ( 956 CE ) inscription records that land owners are verified after exempting taxes.
 A Penalty of 108 Kanam will be levied on those who couldn’t produce the documents in their name.

 This Rajaraja-I’s 24th reign year inscription records an interesting event.
-This interesting inscription records the issue of order from his capital Thanjavur on the 124th Day of the 24th reign year which was engrossed on the 143rd day of the same year.
+This interesting inscription records the issue of order from his capital Thanjavur on the 124th Day of the 24th reign year, which was engrossed on the 143rd day of the same year.
 The order deals with defaulters of land revenue in villages held by Brahmanas, Vaikhanasas, and Jainas in the Chozha, Thondai, and Pandya countries.
-The Villagers were authorized to confiscate and sell the land on which no taxes had been paid for two full years.
+The Villagers were authorised to confiscate and sell the land on which no taxes had been paid for two full years.

 The Chozha King Vijayalaya Chozha and grandfather of Parantaka-I’s 16th reign year inscription records that the Villagers granted certain land to the temple at the request and approval of the temple manager Chakrapani Nambi.
 The land was gifted for the Seven Days Festival and Poojas.